CS180-022-2/Project_5/README.md

 4. Two implementation tests to test if each method work with correct input and     fails with incorrect input.
 #### GUI
 ##### Run() method
-This method set up the appearance of the frame
+This method sets up the appearance of the frame

 <img width="288" alt="profileFrame" src="https://user-images.githubusercontent.com/74845705/101246947-6c131280-3751-11eb-80ab-f20f8d62a04e.png">

 + Pressing "editProfileButton" button will reset user's profile info with input
 + Pressing "Back" button will take the user to ProfileMenuFrame
+#### Class Documentation
+##### contentCheck()
+Checks inserted information to make sure it doesn't contain forbidden characters and that it isn't empty.

 ### LoginFrame Class
 #### Description
+A class representing the frame that will appear at the very beginning when the user starts the application.
+Users will be able to login using their User ID and Password.
+Note that users need to first register to be able to log in.
 #### Testing
 1. Tested that the class exists and inherits or implement the correct classes
 2. Tested that all fields exist, and are of correct type and modifiers